dagster-io/dagster/docs/docs-beta/docs/guides/tbd/managing-concurrency.md

 <Tabs>
   <TabItem value="Assets" label="Asset job">
     <CodeExample filePath="guides/tbd/concurrency-job-asset.py" language="python" title="Asset concurrency limits in a job" />

   </TabItem>

   <TabItem value="Ops" label="Op job">
     <CodeExample filePath="guides/tbd/concurrency-job-op.py" language="python" title="Op concurrency limits in a job" />

   </TabItem>
 </Tabs>

 ## Limit how many of a certain type of op or asset can run across all runs

 You can a limit for all ops or assets with a specific tag key or key-value pair.
-Ops or assets above that limit will be qeued.
+Ops or assets above that limit will be queued.
 Use `tag_concurrency_limits` in the job’s config, either in Python or using the Launchpad in the Dagster UI.

 For example, if you want to limit the number of ops or assets that are running with a key of `database`

 :::warning
-This feature is experimental and is only supported with Postgres/MySQL storages.
+This feature is experimental and is only supported with Postgres/MySQL storage.
 :::